 cynthia woolbright – fundraising consultant

-President, The Woolbright Group; university advancement officer, The University of Rochester (past), The University of Vermont (past), Smith College (past), Hollins University (past); M.A., public administration, Long Island University
+President, The Woolbright Group; former advancement officer, The University of Rochester; former advancement officer, The University of Vermont, former advancement officer, Smith College; former advancement officer, Hollins University; M.A., public administration, Long Island University

 Our team has banded together to give learners an opportunity for discovery and growth onboard a world-voyaging sailing ship.
 Your gift helps make this possible.

 Have a question?
 Email FUEL’s president